christianversloot/fish-doorbell/README.md

 # Automating the Fish Doorbell with Computer Vision
-🇳🇱: Automatiseren van de visdeurbel met computer vision
+🇳🇱: Automatiseren van de visdeurbel met computer vision.

 ## Table of Contents
 - [Automating the Fish Doorbell with Computer Vision](#automating-the-fish-doorbell-with-computer-vision)